 “Developers have seen the impact of digital in marketing, now they’re asking ‘how can we improve the customer purchase process to make it a far smoother process?’
 Traditionally, everything was paper-based, but now we’re seeing everything from virtual master plans, augmented reality, virtual reality right through to digital conveyancing, digital community portals and more.”
 Andrew Coward of Polymer Studios is an urban strategist and communications professional based in Sydney who sees digital extending into the buying process.

-Like many of our expert panellists, he’s constantly scanning global markets for innovative uses of technology and assessing them for local developers.
+Be prepared to develop your online content over time, much like a publisher.
+Image: IGILike many of our expert panellists, he’s constantly scanning global markets for innovative uses of technology and assessing them for local developers.
 “We have seen some great things in Japan, for example, where buyers can choose layouts in off-the-plan apartments, but then use touchscreens to explore details right down to where they might place furniture.
 It works for both investors and occupiers because it helps them get a better sense of whether the product suits their needs and wants.”